 How to make sure your ADHD medication is effective

-- Consider skipping the glass of orange juice on the mornings you take your stimulant medication
+- Consider skipping the glass of orange juice on the mornings you take your stimulant medication.

-- If you consume anything with vitamin C in the morning, wait at least one hour before taking your medication
+- If you consume anything with vitamin C in the morning, wait at least one hour before taking your medication.

-Other ADHD medications (i.e. those that don't contain amphetamines) are unlikely to be affected by ascorbic acid in the same way as Adderall.
+Other ADHD medications (i.e. those that don't contain amphetamines) are less likely to be affected by ascorbic acid in the same way as Adderall.
 However – like with all information presented here – it’s always a good idea to check with your doctor before making decisions about your diet or treatment regimen.

 Common methylphenidate medications used to treat ADHD include:

 Because non-stimulant meds use a different mechanism to treat ADHD, their efficacy is unlikely to be negatively affected by vitamin C. In fact, vitamin C may even improve symptoms if taken with an antidepressant,7 which is the drug classification of several non-stimulants.

 Common non-stimulants or antidepressants used to treat ADHD include (but are not limited to):

 1 Clinical Pharmacology and Therapeutics | Physiologically Based Pharmacokinetic Modeling of Bergamottin and 6,7-Dihydroxybergamottin to Describe CYP3A4 Mediated Grapefruit-Drug Interactions (2023)

 2 Fabad Journal of Pharmaceutical Sciences | Interaction of Statins with Grapefruit Juice (2023)

 3 International Journal of Molecular Sciences | Glutathione and Glutathione-Like Sequences of Opioid and Aminergic Receptors Bind Ascorbic Acid, Adrenergic and Opioid Drugs Mediating Antioxidant Function: Relevance for Anesthesia and Abuse (2020)